ekaterinakalina/GoToSleep_App/README.md

 Go to sleep: the sleep cycle app

-Hi, I’m Ekaterina.
+👩‍💻 Hi, I am Ekaterina, UX/UI Designer with coding skills.

 Thanks for having a look at my very first iOS app: Go to sleep.
 This app was my final project at the end of the course “App Development: iOS Basic course”, August 2023.

 My future plans are: